appcircleio/appcircle-docusaurus/docs/distribute/resigning-binaries.md

 - New Entitlements.

 You can edit this XML file to edit capabilities.
-Resigning process uses a **single** entitlement XML file.
+Re-signing process uses a **single** entitlement XML file.

 If your provisioning profiles have the correct entitlements set, using the first option is the safest option.